Introduction

 Look Under and Behind Cushions

-- Under cushions: Remove all cushions and inspect both sides, paying close attention to seams, tags, and any rips or tears where bed bugs could hide.
+- Under cushions: Remove all cushions and inspect both sides, paying close attention to seams, tags, and any rips where bed bugs could hide.

-- Inside the furniture: Check the underside of the furniture.
-Look for any signs of bed bugs, such as dark spots (fecal matter), tiny eggs, or the bugs themselves.
+- Inside the furniture: Examine the underside of the furniture for signs of bed bugs, such as dark spots (fecal matter), tiny eggs, or the bugs themselves.

 Examine the Base and Legs

-- Crevices and cracks: Use a flashlight to examine all crevices and cracks in the furniture’s structure.
-Bed bugs can hide in the smallest of spaces.
+- Crevices and cracks: Use a flashlight to scrutinize all crevices and cracks in the furniture, as bed bugs can fit into the smallest spaces.

-- The legs and underneath: Don’t forget to inspect the legs of the furniture and the area directly underneath it.
-Bed bugs can climb, making these areas potential hiding spots.
+- The legs and underneath: Don’t overlook the legs of the furniture and the area directly underneath, as bed bugs can easily find shelter there.

 Looking for Signs of Bed Bugs in Carpeted Areas